Philosophy / Our Responsibilities

 Students are allowed to reschedule/cancel ONE lesson per academic semester (September/February – March/August) in the event of illness, family emergency or school events.
-Students should provide 48 hour notice if possible.
+Students should provide 48 hour notice.
 Reschedules are not for students who miss lessons due to play dates, games and non-emergency appointments.
 In the event of a lesson cancellation occurring on the same day as the scheduled lesson, please note that the lesson cannot be rescheduled and will be considered forfeited.

 If a teacher, for any valid reason, will need to reschedule a lesson, another teacher will cover the slot.
 In case no other teacher is available for that particular slot, a make up lesson will be fixed.

 The London Piano Centre accepts Credit/Debit payments.
 Students will be asked to provide their credit card details, which will be processed by our secure third party platform, and agree to monthly direct debit charges.
 Invoices will be sent out on the first day of each month.

 Tuition does not only cover the actual lesson time spent with the pupils, but includes the time our teachers spend preparing for each student as well and the ongoing business costs, including: